onyeka-hub/Project-12/project12.md

 ```
 ---
 - hosts: all
-- import_playbook: ../static-assignments/common-del.yml
+- import_playbook: ../static-assignments/common.yml

 - hosts: uat-webservers
 - import_playbook: ../static-assignments/uat-webservers.yml
 ```

-In summary, the site.yml is the main playbook which imports the uat-webservers.yml playbook located in the static-assignments folder which in turn contains the role (webserver) that contain s the actual playbook at the tasks folder.
+In summary, the site.yml is the main playbook which imports the uat-webservers.yml playbooks located in the static-assignments folder which in turn contains the role (webserver) that contains the actual playbook at the tasks folder.

 ### Step 5 – Commit & Test